[Guide] Why you need sales enablement in your organization

 The future of sales enablement: No touch enablement

-Current sales enablement platforms require sales reps to manually access buyer insights, content resources, and sales analytics in order to find a sense of urgency to contact the prospect.
-Sellers are currently forced to "touch" their sales enablement platform to make decisions around the buyer experience.
-They have to locate relevant content that is personalized to their prospect.
-They have to "touch" their sales enablement platform to enable the potential customer to buy.
+Sellers are forced to “touch“ their sales enablement platform to decide on the buyer experience.
+They must locate relevant content personalized to their prospect and enable the potential customer to buy.

 This leads to what is commonly called the “Valley of Death,” where 60% of proposals die without any understanding or feedback.